-Saputo produces a broad line of mozzarella, specialty cheeses such as ricotta, provolone, blue, swiss, parmesan, romano, feta and imitation cheese products which are sold under various brand names such as Saputo, Stella, Frigo, Frigo Cheese Heads, Dragone, Lorraine and Treasure Cave, as well as under private label.
+Saputo produces a broad line of mozzarella and specialty cheeses such as ricotta, provolone, blue, swiss, parmesan and romano, which are sold under various brand names such as Saputo, Stella, Frigo, Frigo Cheese Heads, Dragone, Lorraine and Treasure Cave, as well as under private label.
 The Company also produces sweetened condensed milk as well as whey powder, whey protein concentrates and ingredient blends which are derived from its cheese production.